Login

 How to Pass Additional Field Values via API

-Use the Add/update contacts resource to add or edit additional fields.
+Let's look at updating additional fields using the Add/update contacts method.
 The standard request body looks as follows:

 {